Complicated urinary tract infections, including pyelonephritis (should be reserved for patients who have limited or no alternative treatment options).

 - Advise patient to report the signs of superinfection (black, furry overgrowth on the tongue, vaginal itching or discharge, loose or foul-smelling stools).

-- Rep: May be teratogenic.
+- Rep: May cause fetal harm.
 Advise females of reproductive potential to use effective contraception during therapy.
 Advise patient to notify health care professional if pregnancy is planned or suspected or if breastfeeding.

 Resolution of the signs and symptoms of infection.
 Length of time for complete resolution depends on the organism and site of infection.